liuyuanwei/myGit/readme.txt

-Git is a distributed version control system I.
+Git is a distributed version control system I who are you.
 Git is free software.